yasuba/java-fizzbuzz/README.md

 ##FizzBuzz in Java

 I'm trying to learn Java.
-So far I have written and passed one test for the FizzBuzz kata.
-Go me!
+I'm using JUnit for testing, and compiling and running my code with the command line.